CirrusMD/CirrusMD-Android-SDK-Example/README.md

 ## Basic Usage

 Basic usage of of the CirrusMD SDK is very simple.
+1. Initialize the SDK using the CirrusMD.start(Context, Secret)
 1. Retrieve a token via SSO (See [the details](#the-details))
-1. Set the CirrusMD provided secret and the retreived token via `CirrusMD.start(token: String, secret: String)`
+1. Set the CirrusMD provided secret and the retreived token via `CirrusMD.setSessionToken(token: String)`
 1. Get the fragment with `CirrusMD.getFragment()`

 ### The details